 What is #vss365?

-#vss365 is a tweet-sized writing game based on a specific daily word prompt.
+#vss365 is a tweet-sized writing prompt based on a specific daily word prompt.
 Entries must incorporate the word into a story or poem.
 The words are typically used as thematic inspiration but can be used however the writer wishes.
-The prompt is delievered by the designated host on their Twitter account.
-There are two new hosts every month, each with their own unique style and word choices.
+The prompt is delivered by the designated host on their Twitter account.
+There are two hosts every month, each with their own unique style and word choices.